MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/azure-stack-backup-enable-backup-console-tzl.md

 ---
-title: Enable backup for Azure Stack from the administrator portal | Microsoft Docs
+title: Enable backup for Azure Stack from the administrator portal - MDC
-description: Learn how to enable the Infrastructure Backup Service from the administrator portal so that Azure Stack can be restored if there's a failure.
+description: Learn how to enable the Infrastructure Backup Service from the administrator portal so that Azure Stack can be restored in case of failure.
+For Modular Data Centers.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim